venturalp/update-linters/README.md

 - Option to define what kinds of dependencies it should install
 - Option to define a _mainSource_/_template_ to use instead of its own
 - Option to use a third party library to install IDE extensions (VSCode, VIM, WebStorm, IntelliJ, Atom)
+- Implement deep compare on source and target files